nwchemgit/nwchem-wiki/Basis.md

        ...
  END
 ```
-Examining the keywords on the first line of the BASIS directive:
+The folllwing sections examine the keywords on the first line of the BASIS directive:

+### Basis set NAME
-  - `name` :
+ `NAME` :
     By default, the basis set is stored in the database with the name
     "ao basis".
 Another name may be specified in the BASIS directive,
     thus, multiple basis sets may be stored simultaneously in the